 Offering your time for the benefit of others can be one of the most rewarding experiences there is.
 If you’re a foodie, why not combine your passion and energies by volunteering for a good cause with a food theme?

-Here are six volunteer programs fit for foodies worldwide:
+Here are five volunteer programs fit for foodies worldwide:

 What you’ll do: The program includes preparing food baskets, delivering them to families in need, cooking and serving food and snacks, and teaching local residents about healthy lifestyles and nutrition.
 This program also includes related activities like teaching and administrative tasks.